Bismo-Bot/Bismo/Support/VoiceManager.md

 }`

+moved: ChannelObject (the voice channel) has been updated successfully.
+Nothing needs to be done by you.
+This is emitted and handled by the VoiceManager
+`(oldChannel: VoiceChannel, newChannel: VoiceChannel)`

 #### Properties
 `#log`: LogMan logger, used to log data and messages to console + terminal `#VoiceManager`: Parent VoiceManager class that created this VoiceManager.
 You _could_ have multiple VoiceManagers going, although this would be inadvisable since they'll fight for control and it defeats the central control idea.